VaclavDedik/jboss-seam/examples/readme.txt

 Seam Example Applications
 =========================
-This directory contains the Seam example applications, which have been tested in JBoss 4.0.5.
+This directory contains the Seam example applications, which have all been tested in JBoss 4.0.5.
+Most examples have also been tested on Tomcat, and some have been tested with other application servers.

 registration/         A trivial example for the tutorial